humangas/fgopen/README.md

 ## Usage
 ```
 $ fo --help
-usage: fo [global options] [options] [path]
+Usage: fo [global options] [options] [path]
-version: 0.1.0
+version: 0.2.0

-options:
+Options:
     --grep, -g       Open in grep mode
-    --fasd, -f       Open from fasd files

-path:
+Path:
-    nothing          If not specified, files under the current directory are targeted.
+    {nothing}        If not specified, files under the current directory are targeted.
-    directory        If you specify a directory, files under that directory are targeted.
+    {directory}      If you specify a directory, files under that directory are targeted.
-    file             If you specify a file, simply open it.
+    {file}           If you specify a file, simply open it.

-global options:
+Global Options:
     --help, -h       Show help
     --version        Show version

-keybind:
+Keybind:
     ctrl+u           Page half Up
     ctrl+d           Page half Down
     ctrl+a           Select all